-€35 million loan for Serbian food and beverage producer9.
-November 2011. / Uncategorized
+€35 million loan for Serbian food and beverage producer, Uncategorized

 The EBRD is supporting regional economic integration in south-eastern Europe with a loan of up to €35 million to help finance the cross-border expansion of Nectar, one of the region’s leading juice and soft drinks producers.